 Early action is more effective than waiting for visible change.
 Maintain scalp hygiene, eat a diet with adequate protein and micronutrients, avoid smoking, and manage chronic stress.
 A healthy scalp environment gives follicles the best chance of completing their natural growth cycles.

-Can Genetic Hair Thinning Be Treated?
+Can Genetic Thinning Be Treated?

 Medical and surgical treatments

-Hereditary thinning can be slowed and, in many cases, partially reversed.
-Minoxidil prolongs the active growth phase of the follicle cycle.
 A randomized controlled trial in the Journal of the American Academy of Dermatology found that 5% topical minoxidil produced significantly greater regrowth than a placebo after 48 weeks.

-Finasteride inhibits the enzyme that converts testosterone to DHT; in a landmark trial published in the Journal of the American Academy of Dermatology, 83% of men taking it daily maintained their hair count over two years.
-Laser therapy improves scalp circulation and strengthens follicle activity in areas of diffuse thinning.
-Hair transplant surgery performed by Dr. Kopelman redistributes healthy, DHT-resistant follicles from stable donor areas to thinning zones for lasting results.
+Finasteride inhibits the enzyme that converts testosterone to DHT; in a landmark trial published in the Journal of the American Academy of Dermatology, 83% of men taking it daily maintained their count over two years.

-When to consult a hair restoration specialist
+When to consult a restoration specialist

 If thinning is visible, or your family history suggests a strong predisposition, seek professional input before the situation feels urgent.
 Early intervention gives you more options.
 At Kopelman Hair, patients receive thorough evaluations and personalized treatment plans built around their genetic profile, pattern, and goals.
 To explore your options and receive a personalized solution, schedule a consultation with Dr. Kopelman today.

-Where do your Hair Genes come from FAQs
+Hair Genes FAQs

-Is baldness only inherited from your mother’s side?
 No. Around 80% of men with male pattern baldness have a family history on either side, and 57 of the 63 genetic loci linked to androgenic alopecia are autosomal.

-Can your father’s genes cause hair thinning?
 Yes.
 Research shows a direct similarity in thinning patterns between fathers and sons that X-linked genes alone cannot explain.
 Your paternal family history is relevant to your own risk.

-Can hair traits skip a generation?
 They can appear to.
-What actually happens is that a parent carries a genetic variant without expressing it visibly, and a child inherits a combination that crosses the expression threshold.
-It is a variation in expression, not traits disappearing and returning.
+What actually happens is that a parent carries a genetic variant without visibly expressing it, and a child inherits a combination that crosses the expression threshold.
+It is a variation in expression, not traits disappearing and returning

-Can genetic thinning be treated?
 Yes.
 Minoxidil, finasteride, laser therapy, and hair transplant surgery are all established options.
 A specialist evaluation is the best starting point.